Davi9130/frontend-interview-api/README.md

 # Questions

+please keep in mind the following things.

+- While you develop the frontend, please define and apply types and interfaces when you need.
+Also, please avoid using `any` type if possible.
+- Please use `await` rather than `Promise` and `then` in `async` functions.
+- Please do not use `as` type assertions except for [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
+Instead, please use type guards and type narrowing.
+- Please format the code with Prettier or some formatter if you can.
+- You can see online documents, such as https://reactjs.org/ , https://stackoverflow.com/ , and https://www.typescriptlang.org/docs/
+- You can take a look at `server/src/index.js` to see the server implementation.

 ## Question 1

 Please use the predefined function `fetchThrowsErrorIfNotOk` to retrieve the customer details with the id from the url.